ryanclarke/ryanclarke.github.io/content/draft/2016-02-06-in-praise-of-file-new-project.md

 ## New Ideas Improve Your Other Projects.

+If your goal in starting a new project is to learn something new, like a new language, then you win just by starting.
+You don't have to actually finish the preject unless you want to.
+I am still not finished with my F# project, but I have already learned a lot of thing and some of those things have helped me in my day job.

 The biggest thing I've taking from the F# shenanigans so far is the importance of referential transparency.
 An expression is referential transparent if all the functions in the expression are pure functions.
 A function is pure if it always returns the same result for a given input and if it has no observable side effects.

 This last month at my day job I've been trying to write my C# methods to be more referentially transparent.
 Or at least not quite so opaque.
 Pure functions are just so much easier to test!

 Additionally, I've been trying to keep state in a more immutable way.
 State is tricky to deal with, and if I can reduce the amount the state changes I can reduce my risk for errors.

 My goal with all this is to write bug-free code.
 It's funny, because a lot of the code I'm writing write now is bug fixes and the accompanying refactorings.
-I believe that my recent fun foray into F# has helped my write better C# at work.
+I believe that my recent fun foray into F# has helped me write better C# at work.

 ## So...